-People who lift weights are shown to respond more calmly in stressful situations.
-It could be all the endorphins hitting your brain (yay) or just that you have an “outlet’ for when you are stressed.
+This is actually the main thing I use resistance training for.
+People who lift weights are shown to respond more calmly in stressful situations (you can listen to one mans journey out of depression).
+It could be all the endorphins hitting your brain (yay) or just that you have an "outlet' for when you are stressed.

 Reason #12 Improved Balance

 So there are you are!
-Twelve amazing benefits of picking up weights.
-Strength training isn’t just for those of us who want to max out our pulls.
-It’s for everyone.
-It improves quality of life, keeps you strong and will help you live longer (and be able to keep up with your kids).
+Twelve amazing benefits of resistance training.
+Strength training isn't just for those of us who want to max out our pulls.
+It's for everyone.
+It improves the quality of life, keeps you strong, and will help you live longer (and be able to keep up with your kids).
 Figure out what works best for you and start picking up some weights!